 - at affordable rates;

 - of good quality and acceptable standards

-- available or accessible regardless of where people are located
+- · available or accessible regardless of where people are located

-In the circumstances where there is an exclusive provider of public electronic communications services the licensee would be designated as the provider of Universal Service and meet its Universal Service Obligation (USO), agreed as part of licence provision.
+the circumstances where there is an exclusive provider of public electronic communications services the licensee would be designated as the provider of Universal Service and meet its Universal Service Obligation (USO), agreed as part of licence provision.
+In circumstances where there is more than one licensee a universal service designation will be made detailing the licensees obligations with regards to universal service.
+It is anticipated that such designations will be subject to consultation prior to implementation.